Andy4495/emulator-8-bit/README.md

 #### Known Good

 - For disassemble mode: The input file is assembled with `zasm`.
 The assembled output `.rom` file is run through the emulator in disassemble mode.
 The disassembled output is then compared against a "known good" disassemble file.
-This type of test is needed in cases where re-assembling the disassembled code will not produce the same opcode values (e.g., in the case of undocumented opcodes that perform the same function as documented opcodes).
+This type of test is needed in cases where re-assembling the disassembled mnemonic will not produce the same opcode values (e.g., in the case of undocumented opcodes that perform the same function as documented opcodes).
 - For execute mode: The input file is assembled with `zasm`.
 The assembled output `.rom` file is input to the emulator and executed.
 The memory and registers are dumped to a file which is then compared to a known good memory/register file.

+## Future Functionality

+- Breakpoints
+  - Break at a memory location
+  - Break when a register contains a certain value
+  - Break when a memory location contains a certain value
+  - Break when a certain location/loop is accessed N times
+  - Multiple breakpoints defined
+- Support additional configuration options, possibly with a configuration file and/or command line arguments
+- Allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
+- Support RAM and/or ROM banking
+- Support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.
+- Interrupts (maskable and non-maskable)
+- Support additonal processor types
+- HALT state handler improvements
+  - Since interrupts are not implemented, HALT just stops the emulator
+  - HALT should act like a breakpoint, in that execution can be continued after performing available debugging operations
+  - HALT does not execute NOPs, so R register is not updated

 ## References